Fluvidona griffithsi

-Fluvidona griffithsi is a species of minute freshwater snail with an operculum, an aquatic gastropod mollusc or micromollusc in the family Hydrobiidae.
+Fluvidona griffithsi is a species of small freshwater snail with an operculum, an aquatic gastropod mollusc or micromollusc in the family Tateidae.
 This species is endemic to southern Queensland, Australia.

 Etymology

-F. griffithsi is named after Owen Lee Griffiths, who found the first specimens of this species.
+Fluvidona griffithsi is named after Owen Lee Griffiths, who found the first specimens of this species.

 Description

 This species is, with the possible exception of a single specimen found north of Kyogle, as of yet unidentified and most probably belonging to a distinct species, unique amongst known Australian hydrobiids in being able to aestivate and withstand drying.
 The type series were found in dry soil in a small, dry creek bed on the landward side of a small hill, in a small coastal rainforest remnant in Burleigh Head National Park, Queensland.
 Several days after collection they were placed in water, after which they soon emerged and crawled about actively.